 By default, pcre2grep reads all files as plain text.
 You can build it so that it recognizes files whose names end in .gz or .bz2, and reads them with libz or libbz2, respectively, by adding one or both of

 --enable-pcre2grep-libz --enable-pcre2grep-libbz2to the configure command.
 These options naturally require that the relevant libraries are installed on your system.
 Configuration will fail if they are not.

 pcre2grep uses an internal buffer to hold a "window" on the file it is scanning, in order to be able to output "before" and "after" lines when it finds a match.
-The size of the buffer is controlled by a parameter whose default value is 20K.
+The starting size of the buffer is controlled by a parameter whose default value is 20K.
 The buffer itself is three times this size, but because of the way it is used for holding "before" lines, the longest line that is guaranteed to be processable is the parameter size.
-You can change the default parameter value by adding, for example,
+If a longer line is encountered, pcre2grep automatically expands the buffer, up to a specified maximum size, whose default is 1M or the starting size, whichever is the larger.
+You can change the default parameter values by adding, for example,

 If you add one of

 --enable-pcre2test-libreadline --enable-pcre2test-libeditto the configure command, pcre2test is linked with the libreadline orlibedit library, respectively, and when its input is from a terminal, it reads it using the readline() function.
 This provides line-editing and history facilities.
 Note that libreadline is GPL-licensed, so if you distribute a binary of pcre2test linked in this way, there may be licensing issues.
 These can be avoided by linking instead with libedit, which has a BSD licence.